 \section{Role of degeneracy and energy deformation}

-In this section, we discuss how ground state degeneracy and energy spectrum deformation can also serve as indicators of enhanced quantum sensitivity to magnetic fields.
-These quantifiers can provide valuable guidelines for identifying the graph structures that are most sensitive to the external magnetic field, especially in scenarios that involve many qubits where direct calculation of the QFI becomes computationally expensive.
+In this section, we discuss how ground-state degeneracy and energy spectrum deformation can also serve as indicators of enhanced quantum sensitivity to magnetic fields.
+These quantifiers may provide valuable guidelines for identifying the graph structures that are most sensitive to the external magnetic field, especially in scenarios that involve many qubits, where direct calculation of the QFI becomes computationally expensive.
 Thus, analyzing degeneracy and energy deformation offers an efficient alternative to pinpoint configurations with optimal metrological performance without full QFI evaluation.

-\subsection{Spectral Sensitivity Measure}
+\subsection{Spectral sensitivity measure}

-In quantum sensing applications, one needs to identifying systems with enhanced sensitivity to small external perturbations is essential.
-One approach is to study the response of the Hamiltonian spectrum under a weak magnetic perturbation parameter, such as the magnetic field $h$.
+In quantum sensing applications, one needs to identify systems with enhanced sensitivity to small external perturbations.
+One approach is to study the response of the Hamiltonian spectrum under a weak perturbation parameter, such as the magnetic field $h$.
 For a system with Hamiltonian